tharaka911/zabbix-agent/README.md

  ./install.sh
 ```
 5. Enter the IP address or hostname of the Zabbix server and the hostname for the machine when prompted.
+6. Finally go to zabbix server dashboard and add the new server for monitoring.

 # Note: